AsukaKirara/chat-exporter/README.md

 ## Authentication & Cloud Storage

-When logged in, each export is uploaded to a private Supabase Storage bucket named `chat-exports`.
-You can browse these uploads and manage your purchases using the dashboard under `dashboard/index.html`.
+When logged in with an active subscription, chat conversations are stored as HTML records in your Supabase database.
+This allows you to:
+- View conversations in a formatted HTML layout
+- Access your chat history from the dashboard
+- Download JSON data when needed
+- Manage your conversation archive

 ## Privacy

-This extension processes all data locally in your browser.
+**Without Login:** This extension processes all data locally in your browser.
 No conversation data is sent to any servers.
 Your conversations remain private and under your control.

+**With Subscription:** Chat history is stored in your business's Supabase database as HTML records for dashboard access and management.
+Only subscribed users can access the cloud features.

 ## Contributing